 However, more often designers outsource work to create custom features for your site.
 For instance, a designer may outsource the creation of a custom font or logo for your site.

-If your firm plans to outsource any design work make sure you ask about how they will address revisions and communication.
+If your firm plans to outsource web design work make sure you ask about how they will address revisions and communication.

 Do You Use Web-Page Templates?